Amirka-Kh/researchNiamti/THESIS.md

 In the fast-paced world of software development, the ability to accurately estimate project parameters and evaluate developer contributions is critical to a project’s success.
 Proper estimation helps set clear, achievable expectations for developers, which enhances their productivity and aligns their efforts with the project’s goals [1].
 When developers see that their contributions are correctly recognized and rewarded, their motivation increases, leading to better work engagement.
 The relationship between work satisfaction and productivity is well-documented: when individuals satisfied with job and work environment and feel valued for the job they perform, they are more inclined to improve and grow, fostering a positive cycle of motivation and productivity [2].

 The practice of estimating project timelines and budgets, as well as measuring developer productivity, has evolved significantly over time.
 Traditionally, project estimation involved basic metrics like the number of lines of code (LOC), budget allocation, and deadline setting [3].
 While these methods provided a foundation, they often fell short of capturing the full complexity of modern software development environments.
-Similarly, developer contribution was historically measured by lines of code produced, hours and the number of bugs found\fixed, failing to account for the qualitative aspects of a developer’s work, such as innovation, collaboration, or code quality [2, 3].
+Similarly, developer contribution was historically measured by lines of code produced, hours and the number of bugs found\fixed, failing to account for the qualitative aspects of a developer’s work, such as innovation, collaboration, or code quality [2, 3, 5].

-With the growing complexity of software projects, there has been a gradual shift toward more nuanced methods of collecting and analyzing productivity metrics.
+With the growing complexity of software projects, there has been a gradual shift toward more nuanced methods of collecting and analyzing productivity metrics [4, 5].
 Agile methodologies have allowed organizations to directly link developer effort with the amount of tasks completed and the time spent on each.
 Techniques such as velocity tracking and continuous integration have introduced additional metrics for assessing both team and individual performance [1].
 However, despite these advancements, many organizations still struggle to accurately predict project outcomes and fairly evaluate developer contributions [1].

 Two main problems in project estimation are corrupted data and incorrect calculations [7].
 Decisions based on corrupted data can provide a misleading picture of the development team, potentially leading to their underestimation or overestimation; neither scenario benefits the project [9].
 Additionally, each project is unique, and statistical data from one project does not guarantee accuracy for another [10].
 Furthermore, without appropriate techniques, management may fail to consider the dynamic nature of development teams and their productivity history.
 For instance, factors such as team cohesion, individual skill levels, and past project performance are often overlooked when estimating project complexity or setting deadlines [11].
 As a result, projects are frequently either over- or under-estimated, which can lead to missed deadlines, budget overruns, and a general decline in team morale [12].

 Moreover, having valid data is challenging, as collecting metrics can be difficult.
-Some managers tend to rely on only one or two metrics to base their decisions.
+Some managers tend to rely on only one or two metrics to base their decisions [4].
 While this approach is better than having no metrics at all, it must be used correctly.
 For instance, if a manager tracks the number of tasks accomplished by developers, all tasks should have similar scope in terms of time and complexity, which can be achieved by breaking down larger tasks into smaller ones.
 So, manager should also set right development process and make right calculations.

 While estimating project outcomes and tracking developer productivity is no easy task, various methodologies have been developed to mitigate these challenges.
 Techniques like COCOMO2, Earned Value Management (EVM), burn-down charts, and risk analysis aim to provide more accurate project forecasts [12-15].
 However, even with these tools, predicting when a project will become unprofitable or how team dynamics will affect future outcomes remains a challenge for many organizations [16].